-SOCI1000 (SY11A) Introduction to Sociology II, OR SOCI1002 (SY11B) Introduction to Sociology I models, policies and ideological underpinnings of economic and social development in the post-colonial world.
+SOCI1000 (SY11A) Introduction to Sociology II, OR SOCI1002 (SY11B) Introduction to Sociology I

+This course is designed to introduce students to the theories, models, policies and ideological underpinnings of economic and social development in the post-colonial world.
 The course will examine the concept of "development and underdevelopment" and its implications for the post-colonial world.
 Although the course will focus principally on development policies, programmes and issues in the Caribbean, it is also intended to give the student a wider perspective in terms of comparative responses to the various challenges facing post-colonial countries in an increasingly globalised world.
-Therefore, specific topics which have and are facing Caribbean and other countries including debt, structural adjustment, trans-national corporations, and environmental issues will be explored.
+Therefore, specific topics which have and are facing Caribbean and other countries including debt, structural adjustment, transnational corporations, and environmental issues will be explored.